 For over 20 years, I’ve used USAA for all my insurance needs.
 I like their service and believed they would always give veterans and children of veterans the most competitive rates.
 However, that’s clearly not the case after shopping around.
 My wife paid about 50% more for her USAA life insurance quote for eight years before she shopped around as well.

-If you want to save money, you should shop your auto insurance, homeowners insurance, and life insurance policies every 2-5 years.
+You really can get more life insurance for less money if you take the time to shop around.
+Plus, if you want to save even more money, you should shop your auto insurance, homeowners insurance, and life insurance policies every 2-5 years.
 You will probably be surprised at how much you can save.
 We certainly were.

 - Convert my term life insurance policy to a whole life policy to keep my best health status rate and build cash value